telehash/telehash.github.io/network.md

 If a new open request is validated and there's an existing line, when the new open contains a new `line` id then the recipient must reset all existing channels and any session state for that hashname as it signifies a complete reset/restart.
 If the new open contains the same/existing line id as a previous one, it is simply a request to recalculate the line encryption keys but not reset any existing channel state.

 <a name="line" />
-### `line` - Packet Encryption
+## `line` - Packet Encryption

-As soon as any two hashnames have both send and received a valid `open` then a line is created between them.
-Since one part is always the initiator and sent the open as a result of needing to create a channel to the other hashname, immediately upon creating a `line` that initiator will then send line packets.
+A packet read from the network that has a HEAD of length 0 is a binary encrypted `line` packet.
+The first 16 bytes are always the line ID, and only known line IDs are processed, any packet with an unknown ID is dropped.
+The remaining bytes are encrypted and processed by the [Cipher Set](cipher_sets.md) used to create the line.

-Every `"type":"line"` packet is required to have a `line` parameter that matches the outgoing id sent in the open, unknown line ids are ignored/dropped.
-The BODY is always an encrypted binary that is defined by the encryption/decryption used in the given [Cipher Set](cipher_sets.md).
+Once decrypted, the resulting value is always a [channel](channels.md) packet.

-Once decrypted, the resulting value is a packet that must minimally contain a "c" value as defined below to identify the channel the packet belongs to.
+Often a switch may be acting as a [bridge](ext/bridge.md) where it maps line IDs to other network destinations and doesn't attempt to process/decrypt them.